MultisampledNight/flow/src/gfx/draw.typ

     // has this frame has been fully processed? if queue.len() == 0 {
+      let frame = depth.pop()

+      // if this was the end of a section to be tagged, note where to draw it if "tag" in frame.cfg {
+        tags.push((
+          pos: (
+            to: (frame.last, 50%, last),
+            rel: frame.cfg.offset,
+          ),
+          display: frame.cfg.tag,
+          content-args: frame.cfg.content-args,
+        ))
+      }
-      // if we should reset due to branching, do so let frame = depth.pop()

-      if frame.cfg.at("branch", default: false) {
+      // if we should reset due to branching, do so if frame.cfg.at("branch", default: false) {
         last = frame.last
       }